abhisha1991/w266_final_project/analysis/README.md

-# Analysis of ShapSum Results on New Summarization Models
+# Evaluation of ShapSum Framework on New Summaries

 Submission by *Carolina Arriaga, Ayman, Abhi Sharma*